Research Agenda: Five Questions Driving the Facility

 Everyone assumes cloud.
 What if the answer is a box?

-- Scaling boundaries.
+• Where's the scaling boundary?
 When does one machine stop being enough?

 #How This Drives the Facility